partcad/prepare-commit-msg-cc-ai/README.md

 cmai <your_openrouter_api_key>
 ```

-The API key will be securely stored in `~/.config/git-commit-ai/config`
+The API key will be securely stored in:
+- Linux/macOS: `~/.config/git-commit-ai/config`
+- Windows: `%USERPROFILE%\.config\git-commit-ai\config`

 ## Usage